-Heat.
+- Heat.
 Equipment is used to heat rooms to kill the bugs and their eggs.
 The temperature needs to be around 122°F (50°C).

-Insecticides.
+- Insecticides.
 Make sure that the product the company uses has been shown to be effective against the bugs you are trying to get rid of.

-Other cleaning steps such as vacuuming or laundering things that might hide bugs.
+- Other cleaning steps such as vacuuming or laundering things that might hide bugs.
 Washing and then drying items in a dryer on a hot setting is adequate to kill bedbugs in clothing or linens.
 Turn the dryer to the hottest setting that the fabric can handle.

-gone, be careful not to bring bedbugs back into your house.
+When the bugs are gone, be careful not to bring bedbugs back into your house.

 Other Works Consulted

-stings.
-In K Wolff et al., eds., Fitzpatrick's Dermatology in General Medicine, 7th ed., vol. 2, pp. 2054–2063.
-New York:
+- Schwartz RA, Steen CJ (2012).
+Arthropod bites and stings.
+In LA Goldman et al., eds., Fitzpatrick's Dermatology in General Medicine, 8th ed., vol. 2, pp. 2599–2610.
+New York: McGraw-Hill.

-Primary Medical Reviewer William H. Blahd, Jr., MD, FACEP - Emergency Medicine Specialist Medical ReviewerH.
-Michael O'Connor, MD - Emergency Medicine
+Primary Medical Reviewer William H. Blahd, Jr., MD, FACEP - Emergency Medicine

 Adam Husney, MD - Family Medicine